 - Preheat oven to 350°F (175°C).
 Spread nuts in a single layer over a baking pan and roast until they begin to brown and smell, about 8-10 minutes.

-- While the walnuts are roasting, mix together sugar, salt, golden syrup in a wok or large pan over medium-high heat.
+- While the walnuts are roasting, mix together sugar, salt, water, and golden syrup in a wok or large pan over medium-high heat.
 The mixture should reach the "softball stage" (250°F/121°C).
 Immediately add walnuts and stir to coat thoroughly.

 - Spoon walnuts back onto the baking pan covered with parchment or wax paper.
 Separate nuts with a fork as they cool.
 Store in a plastic container.